cosinekitty/sapphire/doc/Env.md

 ### Env Output

+The ENV output port is polyphonic, and each of its channels represents the overall loudness (peak amplitude) of the input signal for that same channel.
+It can be used to control the amplitude of a VCA, or for any other desired control based on the input loudness.

+### Gate Output

+The GATE output port is related to the ENV port, but instead of a linear envelope signal, the output is a gate voltage that is either 0&nbsp;V or +10&nbsp;V.
+You can use GATE to signal either when a pitch is detected or when a pitch is NOT detected.

-When you right-click on the ENV port, you will see the following context menu:
+When you right-click on the GATE port, you will see the following context menu:

 ![ENV port context menu](images/env_output_modes.png)

-The option "ENV port output mode" provides the following 3 options:
+The option "GATE port output mode" provides the following two options:

-* **Linear envelope**: This is the default mode.
-The ENV output port generates an amplitude signal that follows the overall amplitude of the input audio.
-The GAIN control adjusts the scale of the output voltage, as explained above.
-The envelope is not an audio-rate signal but a low-frequency CV signal that represents the volume of the input audio.
-Often envelope output will be used to drive a VCA that gates a voice, but other creative uses are possible.

 * **Gate when pitch detected**: Send a high gate of +10&nbsp;V when a pitch is being detected.
 Otherwise it sends 0&nbsp;V. THRESH controls the minimum input audio level at which we send a high gate.